NEUBIAS/training-resources/_modules/watershed.md

      - Open [xy_8bit__touching_objects_same_intensity.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__touching_objects_same_intensity.tif).
     - Appreciate that you cannot segment the objects using a simple threshold.
     - Appreciate that a watershed transform on the intensity signal does not help here, because there is no "intensity ridge" bewteen the two touching objects.
-    - Create a binary mask
+    - Create a binary mask.
-    - Create a distance map within objects
+    - Create a distance map within objects.
-    - Invert the distance map
+    - Invert the distance map.
-    - Slightly blur the distance map to avoid spurious minima (water basins)
+    - Slightly blur the distance map to avoid spurious minima (water basins).
-    - Apply a watershed transform
+    - Apply a watershed transform.
-    - Combine the binary mask and the watershed image to segment the two objects
+    - Combine the binary mask and the watershed image to segment the two objects.
   - Seeded watershed for noisy data
     - Open [xy_8bit__noisy_touching_objects.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xy_8bit__noisy_touching_objects.tif).
     - Invert the image and apply the watershed transform.